BigDeviltjj/mxnet-detnet/README.md

 ### demo

-Put the original images in images/, then run
+Put the images you want to detect in images/, then run

 ```
 python demo.py